 The food pictures in her cookbook made my mouth water.
 Her stories about her friends and family made me smile.
 Ms. Loren’s pictures made me jealous!
 And her classic Italian recipes are each home-runs.
 I know.
 I’ve made almost every single recipe in her book.

-One of my favorite recipes is Ms. Loren’s Vanilla Pastry Cream.
+One of my favorite recipes is Sophia Loren’s Vanilla Pastry Cream.
 I’ve made this recipe numerous of times.
 I’ve kept it simple and served it with fresh berries.

-And it’s equally delicious with Ms. Loren’s Simple Sponge Cake or even a pound cake, whether homemade or store-bought.
+And it’s equally delicious with Sophia Loren’s Simple Sponge Cake or even a pound cake, whether homemade or store-bought.